Constraining hydrostatic mass bias of galaxy clusters with high-resolution X-ray spectroscopy: Conclusions

 \section{Conclusions}

-Gas motions play an important role in determining the properties of the hot X-ray emitting ICM and constraining cosmological parameters using X-ray and SZ effect observations of galaxy clusters.
-Despite their importance, we know very little about the nature of gas motions in the ICM.
-The upcoming ASTRO-H mission will provide the first direct measurements of gas motions in galaxy clusters through Doppler shifting and broadening of X-ray emission lines.
-In this work, we investigate how well ASTRO-H can measure the bulk and turbulent gas motions in the ICM by analyzing mock ASTRO-H maps and spectra of simulated clusters extracted from hydrodynamical cosmological simulations.
+Gas motions play an important role in determining the properties of the hot X-ray emitting ICM and in the constraint of cosmological parameters using X-ray and SZ effect observations of galaxy clusters.
+Despite their importance, observationally we know very little about the nature of gas motions in the ICM.
+Hydrodynamical simulations are capable of predicting the nature of gas motions generated by large-scale cosmic accretion and mergers during the hierarchical build of galaxy clusters.
+The upcoming XARM mission will provide the first direct measurements of gas motions in galaxy clusters through Doppler shifting and broadening of X-ray emission lines, allowing us test simulation prediction against observation.
+In this work, we investigate how well XARM can measure the bulk and turbulent gas motions in the ICM by analyzing mock XARM maps and spectra of simulated clusters extracted from hydrodynamical cosmological simulations.
 We summarize our main findings below: